nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 Looks all very similar, doesn't it?
 Coming from Angular you'd think the latter is just the React way of doing reactive programming - but it's not.
 It's the React way of scheduling view updates and we're levering it to encapsulate asynchronous stateful logic.

+- reactivity is opaque, it's not in the type (that's why "use" prefix required)
+- implementation is hard-wired to framework and not portable

+RxJS on the other hand is universal abstraction

 <small>\* there might be differences between the terms "framework" and "library" but I'll just call everything framework here</small>

 https://twitter.com/BenLesh/status/1374755992378953730